What should you sell?

 - What do you want your days to look like in 5-10 years?

-I ask these questions to identify whether they have conflicting goals and to determine whether the timing is right for my services.
+I ask these questions to identify whether they have conflicting goals and to determine whether the timing is right for our services.

 During an initial meeting, one client told me that he wanted to start a company to build devices and grow the company to a point where his kids could work with him in the company.
 Since startup companies that build devices require a huge amount of investment, I asked him where he was going to get the money.
 He planned to raise it from venture capital firms.
 This situation is a great example of goal conflict.
 He could not create a company with venture capital and hope to operate it long enough to have his kids work with him in the company.
 Venture capitalists want to exit a company as quickly as possible; they are not long-term owners.